zhenbangt/ML_Courses/README.md

-# Stanford Course Notes
+# ML Course Notes

-This is a repo for my commitments to some Stanford CS subjects I take through Stanford Online, so that I can keep track of my progress
+This is a repo for my commitments to some interesting CS subjects I take through Stanford Online (and some others), so that I can keep track of my progress

 - 1 Jul 2020 - 15 Jul 2020
 	- Went through CS229 and part of problem set 1